polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/tree/README.md

 ## Handling selected event

-If you wish, you can supply an *[_on-select]* lambda callback, which will be invoked when the user is selecting items in your tree.
+If you wish, you can supply an *[.on-select]* lambda callback, which will be invoked when the user is selecting items in your tree.
 Your lambda callback will be given a collection of *[_items]*, where the name property of the node, is the ID of the item selected.

 Below is an example of a tree widget that simply shows an "info tip box" as the user selects items.